Michael Veale

 Michael Veale is a technology policy academic who focuses on information technology and the law.
 He is Professor of Technology Law and Policy in the Faculty of Laws at University College London (UCL).

 Education

-Veale holds a PhD in the application of law and policy to the social challenges of machine learning from UCL, a BSc in Government and Economics from the London School of Economics and a MSc in Sustainability, Science and Policy from Maastricht University.
+Veale holds a PhD from University College London in the application of law and policy to the social challenges of machine learning, a BSc in Government and Economics from the London School of Economics and a MSc in Sustainability, Science and Policy from Maastricht University.

 Academic career

 Veale joined the Faculty of Laws at UCL in 2019 as lecturer in Digital Rights and Regulation, was appointed associate professor in 2021 and full professor in 2025.
 He primarily teaches Internet law and privacy and data law.
 Veale was previously a Digital Charter Fellow at the Alan Turing Institute, the UK's National Centre for AI and Data Science, and the UK Government's Department for Digital, Culture, Media and Sport.
 Veale is also affiliated with Pennsylvania State University's PILOT Lab and teaches at the New York University Stern School of Business.

 Veale has authored and co-authored reports on data and technology policy for the Royal Society, the Law Society of England and Wales and the Commonwealth Secretariat.